open-mmlab/mmsegmentation/configs/imagenets/README.md

 <!-- [ALGORITHM] -->

-<a href="https://github.com/LUSSeg/ImageNetSegModel">Official Repo</a>

 <a href="blob/main/mmseg/datasets/imagenets.py#L92">Code Snippet</a>

 ## Abstract

 <!-- [ABSTRACT] -->

 Powered by the ImageNet dataset, unsupervised learning on large-scale data has made significant advances for classification tasks.
 There are two major challenges to allowing such an attractive learning modality for segmentation tasks: i) a large-scale benchmark for assessing algorithms is missing; ii) unsupervised shape representation learning is difficult.
 We propose a new problem of large-scale unsupervised semantic segmentation (LUSS) with a newly created benchmark dataset to track the research progress.
-Based on the ImageNet dataset, we propose the ImageNet-S dataset with 1.2 million training images and 50k high-quality semantic segmentation annotations for evaluation.
-Our benchmark has a high data diversity and a clear task objective.
-We also present a simple yet effective baseline method that works surprisingly well for LUSS.
-In addition, we benchmark related un/weakly/fully supervised methods accordingly, identifying the challenges and possible directions of LUSS.
+Based on the ImageNet dataset,  we propose the ImageNet-S dataset has 1.2 million training images and 50k high-quality semantic segmentation annotations to support unsupervised/semi-supervised semantic segmentation on the ImageNet dataset.

-## Apps and Sourcecode
+## Apps and Sourcecode using ImageNet-S

 - Unsupervised semantic segmentation: [PASS](https://github.com/LUSSeg/PASS)
 - Semi-supervised semantic segmentation: [ImageNetSegModel](https://github.com/LUSSeg/ImageNetSegModel)

-**Here we also provide the sourecode for semi-supervised semantic segmentation.**

 ## Image Numbers